Yepoleb/python-a2s/README.md

 ## Examples

 Example output shown may be shortened.
+Also the server shown in the example may be down by the time you see this.

 ```py
 >>> import a2s